SlicerMorph/VMM/measurements/README.md

 Sequentially place points.
 A curve will be fit to the points and updated as additional points are added.
 If the closed curve is selected, the first and last points placed will be connected.

 **Planes**
-Place 2 points sequentally, creating a plane between the 2 points.
+Place 3 points sequentally, creating a plane between the 3 points.
 Can be placed in slice or 3D views.
+This is early in development and only available in the nightly preview version at the time of this tutorial.

 <img src="./images/MarkupTypes.png">